kodcapsule/AI-Assisted-DevOps/Prompt Engineering for DevOps/Readme.md

-# AI Assisted DevOps: Day 3, Prompt Enginering
+# AI Assisted DevOps: Day 2 , Prompt Enginering

 ## What is Prompt Engineering?
-In a nutshell prompt engineering can be described as the technique of crafting natural language text to guide Generative AI to generate a desired output.
-Gen-AI tries to mimic humans, it still requires very detailed instructions to produce high-quality and desired outputs.
-Prompt Engineering is an essential skill that everyone should have whe it come to Generative AI.
+In a nutshell, Prompt Engineering (PE) can be described as the technique of crafting natural language text to guide Generative AI to generate a desired output.
+Gen-AI tries to mimic humans, but it still requires very detailed instructions to produce high-quality and desired outputs.
+Prompt Engineering is an essential skill that everyone should have when it comes to Generative AI.
 The  quality of your prompt (Input) to a Gen-AI determines your quality of your desired output.

 ## Prompt Engineering workflow.
 ![Prompt Engineering workflow](./images/arce.gif)

 To craft a good prompt , above is the workflow one can use as a guide:
-1. Define your Objective: You should clearly identify what you want to achieve.
+**1. Define your Objective:** You should clearly identify what you want to achieve with Gen-AI.
+A well define objective or goal will help you to craft a good prompt.
-2. Gather Context: Collect some relevant information about your environment, requirements, and constraints that will help in crafting a good prompt.
+**2. Gather Context:** Collect some relevant information about your environment, requirements, and constraints that will help in crafting a good prompt.
-3. Draft Initial Prompt: Create your first version of the prompt
-4. Execute Prompt: Submit/Execute your  prompt to the AI system
-5. Evaluate Output: Assess whether the result meets your needs and can accomplish your objective.
+**3. Draft Initial Prompt:** Create your first version of the prompt **4.
+Execute Prompt:** Submit/Execute your  prompt to the Gen-AI system **5.
+Evaluate Output:** Assess whether the result meets your needs and can accomplish your objective.
+If the output is satisfactory, implement the solution ,document the prompt and build a prompt library.
+For unsatisfactory outputs identify the problem which can be due to:
+   - 1 Lack of Context (Add Relevant Details)
+   - 2 Wrong Format (Specify Output Format)
+   - 3 Inaccurate Results (Add Constraints/Examples)
+   - 4 Too General (Add more  Specificity) update your prompt and execute again.

 ## why Prompt Engineering important to DevOps Engineers?
 Prompt enginerring can help DevOps engineers some